 ALL starts in the bone marrow (the soft inner part of certain bones, where new blood cells are made).
 Most often, the leukemia cells invade the blood fairly quickly.
 They can also sometimes spread to other parts of the body, including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles (in males).
 Some cancers can also start in these organs and then spread to the bone marrow, but these cancers are not leukemia.

-Other types of cancer that start in lymphocytes are known as lymphomas (non-Hodgkin lymphoma or Hodgkin disease).
-The main difference between these types of cancers is that leukemias like ALL mainly affects the bone marrow and the blood, and may spread to other places, while lymphomas mainly affect the lymph nodes or other organs but may involve the bone marrow.
-Sometimes cancerous lymphocytes are found in both the bone marrow and lymph nodes when the cancer is first diagnosed, which can make it hard to tell if the cancer is leukemia or lymphoma.
-If more than 25% of the bone marrow is replaced by cancerous lymphocytes, the disease is usually considered leukemia.
-The size of lymph nodes is also important.
-The bigger they are, the more likely the disease will be considered a lymphoma.
-For more information on lymphomas, see Non-Hodgkin Lymphoma and Hodgkin Disease.
+Other types of cancer that start in lymphocytes are known as lymphomas (either non-Hodgkin lymphoma or Hodgkin lymphoma).
+While leukemias like ALL mainly affect the bone marrow and the blood, lymphomas mainly affect the lymph nodes or other organs (but may also involve the bone marrow).
+Sometimes it can be hard to tell if a cancer of lymphocytes is a leukemia or a lymphoma.
+Usually, if at least 20% of the bone marrow is made up of cancerous lymphocytes (called lymphoblasts, or just blasts), the disease is considered leukemia.

 Platelets are actually cell fragments made by a type of bone marrow cell called a megakaryocyte.
 Platelets are important in plugging up holes in blood vessels caused by cuts or bruises.